-LIIF determines a separate allowance for each portfolio segment.
-These portfolio segments include Affordable Housing, Education, Health Care, Transit Oriented Development, Food Commerce and Community Facilities.
+LIIF calculates the general reserve allowance by applying a pre-determined percentage amount to each loan based upon one of three loan classifications and the risk-rating of the loan.
+The classifications are Acquisition/Pre-Development, Construction and Term/Permanent.
+The allowance is aggregated into LIIF's portfolio segments - Affordable Housing, Education, Health Care, Transit Oriented Development, Food Commerce and Community Facilities.
 The allowance for loan losses attributed to each portfolio segment is combined to determine LIIF's overall allowance, which is included on the consolidated statements of financial position and available for all loss exposures.